Domino’s logo wasn’t how it was supposed to be, but the way it turned out is the biggest testament to Domino’s success. Confused? Let me elaborate!

-During this period of sadness, company management had an unexpected epiphany: admit that the pizza is bad and alter.
+During this period of sadness, company management had an unexpected epiphany: admit that the pizza was bad and alter it.
 Following that, a thorough revamp of Domino’s current recipes was launched, with customer focus groups and culinary professionals on hand to monitor the shift.
-All of this culminated in the “Oh Yes We Did” campaign that was a huge hit in many areas.
+All of this culminated in the “Oh Yes We Did” campaign, which was a huge hit in many areas.

 2. The official food of recovery